 I first went on antidepressants when I was 24.
 At this point, I had suffered from depression for over ten years.

-Just like when I was 21 and became extremely depressed after finishing university, I went to the dark place because I couldn’t get a job, again.
+Just like when I was 21 and became extremely depressed after finishing university, I went to a dark place because I couldn’t get a job, again.

 I had been travelling to South America for 11 months and I came back to do a Masters degree in Television Documentary Production.
 I decided to dedicate myself entirely to doing that degree for a year, I also worked in a bar to support myself financially.